redhousestudio/redhousestudio.github.io/_projects/project0902-Marit.md

   - img: project0902-image05-thumb.png
 ---

-One day Billy Quenn walked into my studio and wanted to record some tracks she wrote.
+One day Billy Queen walked into my studio and wanted to record some tracks she wrote.
 With barely 3 fingers on the piano she played the songs to me and I really liked them!
 We both loved the old soul sound so much so we aimed for an old scool soul vibe for her songs.

 1. As Time Goes By
 <audio  class="plyr my-player">